Editor’s Note: This is a review of a personal experience from 2014. Your experience may differ as every year is slightly different.

 - 10:30 a.m. ages 5-6

-The year I attended the hunt was set up so that people stood in a circle around the field giving everyone a fair chance at getting some eggs.
+The year I attended, the hunt was set up so that people stood in a circle around the field, giving everyone a fair chance at getting some eggs.
 One of the park district leaders stood in the middle and announced the age group.
-The eggs weren’t hidden they were just placed all around the field, so the whole egg hunt is over and done within five minutes.
-When the Park District blew the whistle for the 1-2-year-old age group to start a lot of people sent their big kids to run and get eggs.
+The eggs weren’t hidden; they were just placed all around the field, so the whole egg hunt is over and done within five minutes.
+When the Park District blew the whistle for the 1-2-year-old age group to start, many people sent their big kids to run and get eggs.
 I was pleasantly surprised when the park district lady blew the whistle and made the older children put the eggs back and get behind the line.
 I had gone to previous egg hunts that year, and big kids took over.
 I don’t remember parents being overly pushy at this one, but it could have just been because of the age group my son was in.
 Everyone was pretty much walking with their kids to get the eggs.

-Inside most of the eggs were just small pieces of candy or small erasers which I thought was kind of inappropriate for 1-year-olds.
+Inside most of the eggs were just small pieces of candy or small erasers, which I thought was kind of inappropriate for 1-year-olds.
 However, the point of egg hunts isn’t really for the prizes.
 Some of the eggs had numbers taped on the outside (ex.
 First prize, second prize, third prize).
-Since it was on the outside of the egg, you can tell what is a good one before opening it.
+Since it was outside the egg, you can tell what is a good one before opening it.
 Luckily I spotted one near my son and told him to pick it up.
 We ended up getting third place.
 There were winners for each age group with more age-appropriate prizes.
-My son’s basket had a stuffed bunny, candy, and small bunny themed toys.
+My son’s basket had a stuffed bunny, candy, and small bunny-themed toys.

-Although a lot of people complain about public egg hunts, I will be attending the Mundelein Egg Hunt Egg-Stravaganza again as I have had nothing but positive experiences with it so far.
+Although many people complain about public egg hunts, I will be attending the Mundelein Egg Hunt Egg-Stravaganza again as I have had nothing but positive experiences with it so far.

 Spring Egg Hunt Egg-stravaganza

 Keith Mione Community Park, Mundelein